htcondor/htcondor/docs/admin-manual/cm-configuration.rst

    the "accounting principal".
 In HTCondor, we call this entity "the submitter".
 By default, the submitter is the same as the operating system users, but it need not be.
-For example, if the same human has account on two different APs, and can submit jobs from either of those, should those two OS accounts be considered the same for HTCondor fair-share and accounting?
+For example, if the same human has an account on two different APs, and can submit jobs from either of those, should those two OS accounts be considered the same for HTCondor fair-share and accounting?
 The answer is the submitter -- if jobs from those two submissions come from the same HTCondor submitter,